SinerYuu/ISCH-A-Room-of-Virginia-Woolf-s-Own-/README.md

 Its conceptual structure is further represented in the Graffoo diagram and in RDF/OWL serializations (woolf-full.rdf, woolf-full.ttl).

 ## Conceptual Model
+This model illustrates the main semantic relationships among the selected items.
+It identifies the roles of persons, creative works, and places, highlighting the interconnections of authorship, publication, and inspiration.
 <img width="2615" height="2227" alt="A room of Virginia Woolf&#39;s own" src="https://github.com/user-attachments/assets/38246184-f6a4-4947-a3ad-423bf4dce357" />

 ## Files Sturcture